Baked Scotch egg, a truly British institution; boiled eggs wrapped in spiced minced pork and coated in breadcrumbs and baked for a jammy yolk.

 Instructions

-1. Bring a large pan of water to a rolling, when the water is boiling reduce the temperature to a rapid simmer and then add the eggs and boil for 6 minutes.
-Be sure to use room temperature eggs.
+- Bring a large pan of water to a rolling boil.
+When the water is boiling, reduce the temperature to a rapid simmer and then add the eggs and boil for 6 minutes.
+Then cool the eggs quickly by running them under cold water, and peel them immediately.

-3. Mix together all of the ingredients for the pork mix in a bowl ensuring that they are completely combined.
+- Mix together all of the ingredients for the pork mix in a bowl, ensuring that they are completely combined.
 Then divide it into 4 equal portions.

-4. Take two pieces of cling film and flatten one of the pieces of pork mix to around 1cm thick.
+- Take two pieces of cling film and flatten one of the pieces of pork mix to around 1cm (just under ½") thick.

-7. Melt the butter in a medium (24cm or 10") frying pan over a medium heat and fry off the breadcrumbs until they are golden brown, then set aside to cool.
+- Melt the butter for the crust in a medium (24cm or 10") frying pan over a medium heat and fry off the breadcrumbs until they are golden brown, then set aside to cool.

 Diane shacklady